U.S. Route 23: History

 Originally known as the Columbus–Sandusky Turnpike, the road was laid out about 1820.
-Within four years it was noted as having frequent use, although it was in poor condition.
-As a result, on February 10, 1824, James Kilbourne of the Ohio House of Representatives introduced a petition to revise and correct the state road leading from Columbus and Worthington to Delaware, Norton and further north.
+Within four years, it was noted as having frequent use, although it was in poor condition.
+As a result, on February 10, 1824, James Kilbourne of the Ohio House of Representatives introduced a petition to revise and correct the state road leading from Columbus and Worthington to Delaware, Norton, and further north.
 Kilbourne believed that the Sandusky Bay was the perfect place for a harbor to open up the Ohio marketplace to New England.
 He fought relentlessly to establish roads from the capital to Sandusky.
 He laid out a southern extension of the road to tie Portsmouth on the Ohio River to the central and northern parts of the state.
-As a result of Kilbourne's efforts, the State of Ohio chartered the Columbus and Sandusky Turnpike Company on January 31, 1826.
-The following year the federal government gave 31840 acre in trust to the state of Ohio for the turnpike company to finance road improvements and development.
+As a result of Kilbourne's efforts, the state of Ohio chartered the Columbus and Sandusky Turnpike Company on January 31, 1826.
+The following year, the federal government gave 31840 acre in trust to the state of Ohio for the turnpike company to finance road improvements and development.

 An 1820 map of Ohio shows the turnpike leading from Columbus to Worthington, through Delaware into Marion County.
 The southern portion of the improved road was built and in use by 1828.
-The Columbus-Sandusky Turnpike, also sometimes known as Kilbourne Highway, was completed to Sandusky in 1834.
+The Columbus–Sandusky Turnpike, also sometimes known as Kilbourne Highway, was completed to Sandusky in 1834.
 Although the Turnpike was much needed and well traveled, the Columbus and Sandusky Turnpike Company did not have the funds to maintain the road.
-Early maps show the route as "Mud Pike."
+Early maps show the route as "Mud Pike".
 Angry at the poor, muddy condition of the road, particularly in the rainiest seasons, travelers occasionally destroyed tollgates.
-The Columbus and Sandusky Turnpike Company was disbanded February 28, 1843 when the Ohio legislature repealed the act that incorporated it.
-Two years later an act was passed that established the road as a public highway.
+The Columbus and Sandusky Turnpike Company was disbanded February 28, 1843, when the Ohio legislature repealed the act that incorporated it.
+Two years later, an act was passed that established the road as a public highway.

-US 23 was established in 1926 as part of the original U.S. highway system.
+US 23 was established in 1926 as part of the original U.S. Numbered Highway System.
 The original route began at US 52 in Portsmouth, Ohio, and followed the old turnpike north to Sandusky, where it continued north to end at US 31 in Mackinaw City, Michigan.

-In 1929, US 23 was extended from Portsmouth, Ohio into Kentucky, ending at Pikeville.
+In 1929, US 23 was extended from Portsmouth, Ohio, into Kentucky, ending at Pikeville.
 The following highways form the original route of US 23: